-- A. Are in accordance with accepted actuarial standards consistently applied and are fairly stated in accordance with sound actuarial principles, - B. Are based on actuarial assumptions relevant to contract provisions and appropriate to the purpose for which the statement was prepared, - C. Meet the requirements of the laws of (state of domicile) and are at least as great as the minimum aggregate amounts required by the state in which this statement is filed, - D. Make a good and sufficient provision for all unpaid claims and other actuarial liabilities of the organization under the terms of its contracts and agreements, - E. Are computed on the basis of assumptions and methods consistent with those used in computing the corresponding items in the annual statement of the preceding year-end, - F. Include appropriate provision for all actuarial items that ought to be established.
+- D. Make a good and sufficient provision for all unpaid claims and other actuarial liabilities of the organization under the terms of its contracts and agreements; - E. Are computed on the basis of assumptions and methods consistent with those used in computing the corresponding items in the annual statement of the preceding year-end; and - F. Include appropriate provision for all actuarial items that ought to be established.